abdullahayub/End-to-End-Healthcare-Data-Engineer-Project-Azure-Databricks-Data-Factory/README.md

 # End-to-End-Healthcare-Data-Engineer-Project-Azure-Databricks-Data-Factory

-## Adventure Works

-Worked on End-to-End Azure Data Engineering project from scratch where I leverage powerful technologies like Azure Data Factory, Azure Data Lake, Databricks, Azure Synapse Analytics, and Apache Spark, along with managed identities, API connections, and many more.

-**What I have learnt:**

-•	How to design and implement a robust data pipeline using Azure Data Factory.

-1. Business Background
+#### 1. Business Background
 Midwest Health Alliance (MHA) is a network of 7 hospitals across the Midwest region.
 We face daily challenges in patient flow management, especially during high-demand periods such as seasonal flu outbreaks.
 We lack a centralized, real-time data system to monitor bed occupancy, patient admission/discharge patterns, and department load.

+**What I have learnt:**

+•	How to design and implement a robust data pipeline using Azure Data Factory.
 2. Business Objectives

 •	Monitoring patient admissions to minimize waiting times.